HTML Background Color

 Methods to Add Background Color in HTML

 Adding background color is easy by using HTML and CSS.
-There are several ways to add a webpage background color using a combination of HTML and CSS.
+There are several ways to add background color in HTML using a combination of HTML and CSS.
+The following methods will help you learn how to add background color in HTML.

 Note: The bgcolor attribute is deprecated in HTML5, meaning it’s no longer recommended and may be removed in the future.
 Instead, use the CSS background-color property for better flexibility, cleaner code, and forward compatibility.